paolodalberto/BlockSparsityyTraning/README.md

-So if you like to download and start working using resnet 50 `bash /dockerx/test.sh reset` The idead is that we sue a model the resnet50 and we download the original weight.
+So if you like to download and start working using resnet 50 `bash /dockerx/test.sh reset` The idea is  we use the resnet50 and we download the original weights.
 We train the new model for one epoch and we store it.

-You will notice that now th convolution will have three weights: kernel, bias, and gamma.
+You will notice that now the convolution will have three weights: kernel, bias, and gamma.
 The last one is the mask we are going to use to sparsify the convolution.